9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 few common patterns around naming and type classes.

 To illustrate these rules, we will focus on a single straightforward
 monad: the reader monad.
-The reader monad\'s API is detailed by the `MonadReader` type class.
+The reader monad's API is detailed by the `MonadReader` type class.
 Most `mtl` monads have similarly named type
 classes: `MonadWriter` defines the API of the writer monad, and so on.